Cascading Reinforcement Learning: Introduction

 \item To tackle the computational challenge of cascading RL, we leverage the properties of value functions to develop a novel oracle $\algbestperm$, which uses a carefully-designed dynamic programming to efficiently find the optimal item list under combinatorial action spaces.

-\item For the regret minimization objective, with oracle $\algbestperm$, we design an efficient algorithm $\algcascadingeuler$, and establish a $\tilde{O}(H\sqrt{HSNK})$ regret, which matches a known lower bound up to a factor of $\tilde{O}(\sqrt{H})$.
-Here $S$ is the number of states, $H$ is the length of each episode and $K$ is the number of episodes.
-Note that the regret depends only on the number of items $N$, instead of the total number of item lists, which is exponential.
+\item For the regret minimization objective, with oracle $\algbestperm$, we design an efficient algorithm $\algcascadingeuler$, and establish a $\tilde{O}(H\sqrt{HSNK})$ regret, which matches a known lower bound for the general episodic RL setting up to $\tilde{O}(\sqrt{H})$.
+Here $S$ is the number of states, $H$ is the length of each episode, and $K$ is the number of episodes.
+Note that the regret depends only on the number of items $N$, instead of the exponential number of item lists.